Lynnette Grace Leonard

 * Persuasion, Rhetoric, & Social Influence, * Media Technology, Ethics, & Criticism

-A teacher/scholar interested in media technology, persuasion, and communication pedagogy.
-I am particularly interested in how media technology is challenging traditional views of communication, rhetorical theory, and teaching to reveal opportunities for innovation.
+A teacher/scholar interested in media technology, persuasion, and communication pedagogy, I am particularly interested in how media technology is challenging traditional views of communication, rhetorical theory, and teaching to reveal opportunities for innovation.

 I received the University of Nebraska at Omaha 2011 Excellence in Teaching Award and continue to work each semester to learn with my students and innovate to meet the ever-expanding challenges to higher education.
-I have taught classes across the communication discipline.
-Below are the courses organized by general topic.

 Current Research